creativoma/frontend-code-test/README.md

 - Possibility to add text.
 - Possibility to save a screenshot of the canvas in png or jpg format.
 - Magnets to align the boxes.
+- Tooltips to indicate the functionality of each button.